isc-projects/kea/doc/sphinx/arm/hooks.rst

 ``network4-subnet-add`` or ``network6-subnet-add``.

 The ``network4-subnet-add`` and ``network6-subnet-add`` commands take
-two parameters: ``id``, which is an integer and specifies the subnet-id of an existing subnet to be added to a shared network; and ``name``, which specifies the name of the shared network to which the subnet will be added.
-The subnet must not belong to any existing network; to reassign a subnet from one shared network to another, please use the ``network4-subnet-del`` or ``network6-subnet-del`` commands first.
+two parameters: ``id``, which is an integer and specifies the ID of an existing subnet to be added to a shared network; and ``name``, which specifies the name of the shared network to which the subnet will be added.
+The subnet must not belong to any existing network; to reassign a subnet from one shared network to another, use the ``network4-subnet-del`` or ``network6-subnet-del`` commands first.

 An example invocation of the ``network4-subnet-add`` command looks as